-10.1.1 Upgrading from 2.1 to 2.2
+10.1.1 Upgrading from 2.0 to 2.1

-The 2.1 and 2.2 releases of Fabric are stabilization releases, featuring bug fixes and other forms of code hardening.
-As such there are no particular considerations needed for upgrade, and no new capability levels requiring particular image versions or channel configuration updates.
+The 2.1 release of Fabric is a stabilization release, featuring bug fixes and other forms of code hardening.
+As such there are no particular considerations needed for getting from 2.0 to 2.1, and no new capability levels to update your channels to.

-10.1.2 Upgrading to 2.2 from the 1.4.x long term support release
+10.1.2 Upgrading to 2.1 from the 1.4.x long term support release

-Before attempting to upgrade from v1.4.x to v2.2, make sure to consider the following:
+Before attempting to upgrade from v1.4.x to v2.x, make sure to consider the following: